molecula/documentation/cloud/cloud-data-ingestion/_posts/2022-04-01-cloudquickstart.md

 ---
-id: cloudquickstart
+id: testing 123
 title: Getting Started With Streaming
 sidebar_label: Getting Started With Streaming
 ---

  **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 ## Prerequisites